solita/solita.github.com/_posts/2019-03-11-code-quality-inspection-for-clojure-with-sonarqube.md

 | bcpkix-jdk15on-1.58.jar | OK    |
 | bcprov-jdk15on-1.58.jar| CVE-2017-13098, CVE-2018-1000180, CVE-2018-1000613|

-It should be noted that Lein-nvd does not exactly tell which dependency or its transitive dependency pulls a vulnerable JAR file.
+It should be noted that Lein-nvd does not tell exactly which direct or transitive dependency pulls a vulnerable JAR file.
 Most time JAR name matches a dependency.
-The full dependency tree can be inspected by running ```lein deps :tree``` command.
+The full dependency tree can be inspected by running the `lein deps :tree` command.

 ### Ancient